uq-seven-up/neverland/README.md

 Builds the client source code for production.

 `yarn start`
-Starts up the client application and launches a web-browser windows.
+Starts up the client application and launches a web-browser window.

 `yarn test`
 Launches a tool for running unit-tests.